-We understand the definition of Special Educational Needs as stated in the 2014 Revised Code of Practice (xiii):
+We understand the definition of Special Educational Needs and Disability as stated in the SEN and Disability Code of Practice 2015:

-A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

-A child of compulsory school age or a young person has a learning difficulty or disability if he or she: • has a significantly greater difficulty in learning than the majority of others of the same age, or 5
+- A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her. - A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

-• has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+-has a significantly greater difficulty in learning than the majority of others of the same age, or -has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions

-For children aged two or more, special educational provision is educational or training provision that is additional to or different from that made generally for other children or young people of the same age by mainstream schools, maintained nursery schools, mainstream post-16 institutions or by relevant early years providers.
+- For children aged two or more, special educational provision is educational or training provision that is additional to or different from that made generally for other children or young people of the same age by mainstream schools, maintained nursery schools, mainstream post-16 institutions or by relevant early years providers.
+For a child under two years of age, special educational provision means educational provision of any kind. - Many children and young people who have SEN may have a disability under the Equality Act 2010 - that is '...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities'.

 We aim to provide for the wide range of needs within this definition.
 We recognise that cognitive, behavioural, social, environmental, medical, physical and emotional factors, or any combination of these can hinder learning.
-Provision for Gifted and Talented Children is to be found in the Gifted and Talented Policy.